Johanna299/WFA26/README.md

 ## Project Context

-This application was created for educational purposes as part of a university course "Web Frameworks und Architekturen" and is presented here as part of my web development portfolio.
+This application was created for educational purposes as part of a university course 'Web Frameworks and Architectures'.